jinfan99/MACS/README.md

 | `vid_19` | `vid_03` | `vid_12` | `vid_08` |

-There is also an `img_test\` folder which contains 15 test images use for the comparison between the AI model and humans.
+There is also an `img_test/` folder which contains 15 test images use for the comparison between the AI model and humans.

 ## MACSSwin-T